-We are always pleased to consider applications for hard-working and enthusiastic individuals interested in joining the team at our busy and uniquely integrated specialty center!
-Excellent opportunity for evidence-based professionals with demonstrable training and experience with OCD, anxiety, mood, and related conditions.
-A strong CBT orientation and familiarity with exposure-based, behavioral (e.g., contingency management, habit reversal training), and cognitive/acceptance approaches (ACT, DBT) is required; comfort providing services for both youth and adults is strongly preferred.
+We are expanding and looking for an experienced and enthusiastic individual to join the team at our busy and uniquely integrated specialty center!
+Excellent opportunity for an evidence-based psychologist with demonstrable training and experience with OCD, anxiety, mood, and related conditions.
+A cognitive behavioral orientation that includes strong experience with exposure-based and behavioral interventions for moderate to severe presentations is required; comfort with assisting in services for both youth and adults is preferred.

-Required base qualifications include doctorate from an APA-accredited degree program and internship, and licensure-eligibility in Kansas and Missouri.
-(Outstanding master-level clinicians may also be considered if meeting other requirements of the position.)
+Required base qualifications include doctorate from an APA-accredited degree program and internship, licensure-eligibility in Kansas and Missouri.
+Three or more years prior experience with pediatric OCD and anxiety spectrum conditions strongly preferred.

 Exact appointment, responsibilities, and remuneration/benefit levels dependent on qualifications and final appointment.
-Primary activities will include participating in the delivery of all aspects of the center’s evidenced-based psychological services, assisting with supervision of trainees, and helping to develop, deliver, and promote center programing reflecting KCCAT’s strong treatment, research, and educational mission.
+Primary activities will include delivery of evidenced-based psychological services, assisting with supervision of trainees, and helping to develop, deliver, and promote center programing reflecting KCCAT’s strong treatment, research, and educational mission.

 Confidential initial inquiries are welcome!
-Individuals should submit curriculum vitae/resume and a letter of interest.
-Any proceeding candidates will be required to supply three letters of recommendation and permission for speaking with these references.
+Individuals should submit curriculum vitae and a letter of interest.
+Proceeding candidates will be required to supply three letters of recommendation and permission for speaking with references

-Please send application materials to the attention of Katie Kriegshauser, PhD, KCCAT's Director, via email at firstname.lastname@example.org.
+Please send application materials to the attention of KCCAT Director Katie Kriegshauser, PhD, via email: email@example.com.

-Note: Applications for positions are accepted and reviewed on a rolling basis as we consider ongoing development and staffing needs, including our ability to accommodate outstanding candidates at a postdoctoral training level.
-We are always happy to keep applications of fit on file for discussion and notification of any future openings.
+Note: Current opening is slated as a full-time Staff Psychologist position with start-date negotiable.
+Applications for other positions are also accepted and reviewed on a rolling basis as we consider ongoing development and staffing needs, and ability to accommodate outstanding candidates at a postdoctoral training level.
+We are always happy to keep applications of fit on file for notification of any future openings.